Effect of Urbanization on Land use Land Cover in Gombe Metropolis

 1. License

-International Journal of Research in STEM Education has CC-BY NC or an equivalent license as the optimal license for the publication, distribution, use, and reuse of scholarly work for non-commercial purposes.
-The non-commercial use of the article will be governed by the Creative Commons Attribution license as currently displayed on Creative Commons Attribution-NonCommercial 4.0 International License.
+International Journal of Research in STEM Education (IJRSE) adopts the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) as the optimal license for the publication, distribution, use, and reuse of scholarly works for non-commercial purposes.

 2. Author's Warranties

-The author warrants that the article is original, written by the stated author(s), has not been published before, contains no unlawful statements, does not infringe the rights of others, is subject to copyright that is vested exclusively in the author and free of any third party rights, and that any necessary written permissions to quote from other sources have been obtained by the author(s).
+The author warrants that the article is original, written by the stated author(s), has not been published before, contains no unlawful statements, does not infringe the rights of others, is subject to copyright vested exclusively in the author, is free of any third-party rights, and that all necessary written permissions to quote from other sources have been obtained by the author(s).

 3. User Rights

-The International Journal of Research in STEM Education's objective is to disseminate articles published as free as possible.
-Under the Creative Commons license, this journal permits users to copy, distribute, display, and perform the work for non-commercial purposes only.
-Users will also need to attribute authors and this journal on distributing works in the journal.
+The International Journal of Research in STEM Education aims to disseminate published articles as freely as possible.
+Under the Creative Commons license, users are permitted to copy, distribute, display, and perform the work for non-commercial purposes only, provided that proper attribution is given to the author(s) and this journal.

 4. Rights of Authors